 BASE-- A base is the person on the bottom who does the lifting of the flyer with their feet and/or hands.

-MID-- A mid is someone who flies and bases.
+MID-- A mid is someone who flies and bases in a single hold or flow.

 SPOTTER-- A spotter is just like a spotter for climbing.
 They are there to ensure safety for both the flyer and base. if the move tips or falls, they can get everyone through it or out of it safely.
 Spotters are so important because they are necessary for trying skills that are outside of our current skillset and pushing limits.